alex-gutev/cl-form-types/README.md

 ### FORM-TYPE

-Function `FORM-TYPE FORM ENV &KEY CONSTANT-EQL-TYPES`
+Function `FORM-TYPE FORM ENV &KEY CONSTANT-EQL-TYPES EXPAND-COMPILER-MACROS`

 Determine the type of a form in a given environment.